How To Get PR In UK After Study

 • No criminal record.

-Once you are in the UK with a family route visa, you can apply for a Permanent Residency after a certain period, generally 3 years.
+Once you are in the UK with a family route visa, you can apply for Permanent Residency after a certain period, generally 3 years.
 This is the easiest way to get PR in UK.

 Global Talent Visa